Lower Wisconsin River Paddle Guide

 The put-in at Veterans Memorial Park in Prairie Du Sac is a hidden little park off Water Street/Highway 78 with lots of parking, camping and a view of the dam (as well as an old military helicopter to set the mood).

 The train bridge just a mile into the trip is definitely something to be prepared for.
 The water is channeled into a narrow and very forceful section under the trestle, which results in some strange currents at certain water levels.
+(Update: The trestle has largely been removed, save for a structure that juts out into the sky.
+That said, the current remains strange here, although, less of an issue as it once was).

 A point of interest midway through on river-right is Ferry Bluff State Natural Area where a beautiful bluff suddenly towers hundreds of feet along a mostly flat stretch.